More Collaboration, Fewer Transaction Disputes

 Buyer’s Remorse

 People sometimes make purchases they regret.
 Perhaps the purchase was an impulse buy or fueled by the excitement around the product or service, which faded fast.
 Now, the customer wants their money back even though they got what they thought they wanted from the purchase.
-Unfortunately, filing disputes based on remorse blurs the line into bounded the territory of intentional fraud.
+Unfortunately, filing false credit card disputes based on remorse blurs the line into bounded the territory of intentional fraud.

 Informed Customers Help Reduce Disputes